SECURITIES AND EXCHANGE COMMISSION

 |Item 8.01.|| |

-On September 15, 2020, the Company issued a press release announcing the appointment of Mr. Smith as President, Industrial Automation Group effective as of October 1, 2020.
+On November 15, 2022, Teradyne issued a press release announcing the retirement of Mr. Jagiela as Chief Executive Officer and the appointment of Mr. Smith as the Chief Executive Officer and a Director of the Company.
 A copy of the press release is attached hereto as Exhibit 99.1.

 |Item 9.01.|| |

 Financial Statements and Exhibits.

 |99.1||Press Release issued by Teradyne, Inc. on November 15, 2022.|

 |104||Cover Page Interactive Data File (embedded within the Inline XBRL document)|